 The nation’s largest wartime veterans service organization has urged VA Secretary David Shulkin to get directly involved with federally approved Cannabis PTSD study.

-The American Legion has called on the U.S. Department of Veterans Affairs to actively support an FDA-approved research study that will investigate the effects of cannabis for post-traumatic stress disorder (PTSD).
+The American Legion has called on the U.S. Department of Veterans Affairs to actively support an FDA-approved research study that will investigate the effects of cannabis on post-traumatic stress disorder (PTSD).
 The study, led by Dr. Sue Sisley, is taking place at the Scottsdale Research Institute in Arizona and is being conducted in collaboration with the National Institute of Health (NIH) National Institute on Drug Abuse (NIDA).

 The groundbreaking, first-of-its-kind placebo-controlled, triple-blind, randomized crossover pilot study is designed to study the safety and efficacy of marijuana in veterans with PTSD, a mental condition that develops after experiencing or witnessing a traumatic event.